 if the member has more than one pensionable employment, the employment to which the APC contract is to be attached.

 Members and employers can use the APC calculator on the national L G P S member website.
-The calculator allows members to complete and print an application for buying lost or extra pension.
+The calculator allows members to complete and print or download an application for buying lost or extra pension.

 An L G P S administering authority can determine that payments cannot be made over a period of time where it would be impracticable.
 Administering authorities will wish to have a policy on this and should tell the employers in their Fund what the policy is.